hasktorch/hasktorch/core/README.md

 storing the result (`r_`), which is modified as a post-condition to the procedure.

-While it is possible to work with such an API directly, it quickly becomes cumbersome, as many mathematical operations are pure functions, it is only due to the underlying representation and FFI API that such operations must be done monadically.
+While it is possible to work with an API in this manner, it quickly becomes cumbersome, as many mathematical operations are conceptually pure, but due to the underlying representation and FFI API such operations must be accomplished monadically.

-...
-(TODO - rules around use of unsafe operations)
+Thus, unsafe operations are used to provide a functional API if and only if the operation is functional module allocation / deallocation.
+Just as native types do not treat memory allocation as IO, operations in core that do not perform mutation but do perform allocation are presented as pure functions.
+In many of these cases, if the return value is a tensor, it is allocated within the function and returned with populated values.

+In the future, in-place mutation equivalents will be provided which _do_ use monadic computations will be surfaced, folowing the pytorch convention of adding an underscore `_` suffix to the function name to distinguish it from the immutable equivalent.